Skip to main content

 } else if (response.status === 401) {

-// Token expired or missing — refresh and retry
+// Token expired or missing — request a new service token

 } else {